benhaslett/Ben-Haslett/README.md

 ## 2020 - Present: Wodonga Institute of TAFE
 ### Team Lead Business Solutions
 - Reliably supervising a multidisciplinary team
-- Dynamically leading 2 developers and 2 Project Managers
+- Dynamically leading developers, Project Managers and business analysts
 - Accountable to CIO for Management of whole of institute Programs and projects

 **Achievements**
+- Proactively drove the delivery of the Digital Transformation and Innovation Strategy
 - Successfully implemented IT PMO engagement framework in Office 365.
 Making it easier for the Institute to execute projects during COVID
-- Valued contributor to the Cyber Resilience Strategy, building compliance with ASD Essential 8 and VPDFS
+- Valued contributor to the Cyber Resilience Strategy, building compliance with ASD Essential 8, ACSC ISM and ISO27001
-- Created tools and cultural conditions to transform Annual ITC Business plan into an Agile Project Portfolio review quarterly
+- Created tools and cultural conditions to transform Annual ITC Business plan into an Agile Product Portfolio
-- Implemented ITIL Process Incident, Change and Problem Management
+- Implemented ITIL Incident, Change and Problem Management processes
 - Deployed IT Service Management solution
 - Adopted O365 to make a successful transition to remote delivery of all team services during COVID-19 Lock Downs
 - Leveraged Conditional Access and Azure AD Application Proxy to enable Multifactor Authentication